Frankie Gaye: Personal life

 In 1972, Frankie relocated to Los Angeles where he married his first wife, Judy Tench; the couple had two daughters, Christy and Denise.
 After their divorce, Frankie dated Irene Duncan, a Scottish woman, after meeting her in London.
 They were married in 1978 and had three children: daughters April (b.
-1983) and Fiona (b.
-1993); and son Frankie, Jr. (b.
-1992).
-In 1999, Frankie worked on his memoir, Marvin Gaye: My Brother.
-The book was scheduled to be released in 2002.
+1983) son Frankie Jr. (b.
+1992) and Fiona (b.
+1993).
+In 1999, Frankie began working on his memoir, Marvin Gaye: My Brother.
+The book was released posthumously in 2003.

 Death

-Frankie died of complications following a heart attack on December 30, 2001, at the age of 60; and the book was posthumously released in 2003.
+Frankie died of complications following a heart attack on December 28, 2001, at the age of 60.
 Francis Gaye is buried at Forest Lawn Memorial Park (Hollywood Hills).